Category: Performance

 Triggers on a table

-- Open SSMS, expand the databases, and choose your database.
+- Open SSMS, expand the Databases and choose your database.

-- Click on the target table and Expand the triggers to list all items.
+- Click on the target table and Expand the Triggers to list all items.

 Triggers on a database

-- Open SSMS, expand the databases, and choose your database.
+- Open SSMS, expand the Databases and choose your database.

-- Click on programmability and
+- Click on Programmability and

-- Choose triggers to list all items.
+- Choose Database Triggers to list all items.

 You can use the query below to identify all the triggers in your database tables:

-SELECT table_name = OBJECT_NAME(parent_object_id) ,
+SELECT table_name = OBJECT_NAME(parent_object_id)

-trigger_name = name ,
+, trigger_name = name

-trigger_owner = USER_NAME(schema_id) ,
+, trigger_owner = USER_NAME(schema_id)

-OBJECTPROPERTY(object_id, 'ExecIsUpdateTrigger') AS isupdate ,
+, OBJECTPROPERTY(object_id, 'ExecIsUpdateTrigger') AS isupdate

-OBJECTPROPERTY(object_id, 'ExecIsDeleteTrigger') AS isdelete ,
+, OBJECTPROPERTY(object_id, 'ExecIsDeleteTrigger') AS isdelete

-OBJECTPROPERTY(object_id, 'ExecIsInsertTrigger') AS isinsert ,
+, OBJECTPROPERTY(object_id, 'ExecIsInsertTrigger') AS isinsert

-OBJECTPROPERTY(object_id, 'ExecIsAfterTrigger') AS isafter ,
+, OBJECTPROPERTY(object_id, 'ExecIsAfterTrigger') AS isafter

-OBJECTPROPERTY(object_id, 'ExecIsInsteadOfTrigger') AS isinsteadof ,
+, OBJECTPROPERTY(object_id, 'ExecIsInsteadOfTrigger') AS isinsteadof

-CASE OBJECTPROPERTY(object_id, 'ExecIsTriggerDisabled')
+, CASE OBJECTPROPERTY(object_id, 'ExecIsTriggerDisabled')

-WHEN 1 THEN 'Disabled'
+WHEN 1

 ELSE 'Enabled'

-WHERE type = 'TR'
+END AS STATUS FROM sys.objects WHERE type = 'TR'

 ORDER BY OBJECT_NAME(parent_object_id)